ljc2154/3136_Fall2013_Recitations/Recitation_8.md

 ### Review ###
 #### Declaration vs. Definition ####
 A declaration tells the compiler the name and type/return type of a variable/function/class which is defined somewhere else.
-For our purposes, the definition could be somewhere else in the same file or in a .c file of the same name.
+Header files in C/C++ contain many declarations (.h files).
+In a program file, global variables/functions/classes can be declared above the program's main function.

 i.e.
 ```c
 void swap(int *a, int *b);
 ```

 The definition defines.
-Simple as that.
 Defining could happen in the assignment of a variable or in the associated body of a function, struct, or class.
+For our purposes, the definition could be somewhere else in the same file or in a .c file of the same name.

 i.e.
 ```c